sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ]

-(Computing the signature over a concatenation of objects is safe, since the objects' content is self-describing CBOR, and isn't vulerable to framing issues.)
+(Computing the signature over a concatenation of objects is safe, since the objects' content is self-describing CBOR, and isn't vulnerable to framing issues.)

 <!-- Section 2.2.1 --> <a id='S2.2.1'></a>